gabriellapizzuto/gabriellapizzuto.github.io/_pages/curriculumvitae.md

 author_profile: true
 ---

-Before starting my group, I will be working within the Autonomous Chemistry Laboratory at the University of Liverpool with [Prof. Andy Cooper](https://www.liverpool.ac.uk/chemistry/staff/andrew-cooper/) as a senior Postdoctoral Research Associate, on the [ERC Synergy Grant ADAM](https://cordis.europa.eu/project/id/856405).
-I have been truly enjoying developing and deploying novel robot learning methods on our robotic platforms (primarily on the Franka Emika Panda, collaborating on projects using the KUKA KMR and YuMi) for advancing the excellent research being carried out in-house in the field of materials discovery.
+Before starting my group, I was working within the Autonomous Chemistry Laboratory at the University of Liverpool with [Prof. Andy Cooper](https://www.liverpool.ac.uk/chemistry/staff/andrew-cooper/) as a senior Postdoctoral Research Associate, on the [ERC Synergy Grant ADAM](https://cordis.europa.eu/project/id/856405).
+I have enjoyed developing and deploying novel robot learning methods on our robotic platforms (primarily on the Franka Emika Panda, collaborating on projects using the KUKA KMR and YuMi) for advancing the excellent research being carried out in-house in the field of materials discovery.

 Previously, I worked within the [Institute of Perception, Action and Behaviour](http://web.inf.ed.ac.uk/ipab) and the [Edinburgh Centre for Robotics](https://www.edinburgh-robotics.org/) as a Postdoctoral Research Associate in the [UKRI RAI Hub NCNR](https://www.ncnr.org.uk/).
 During my time at Edinburgh, I worked with [Prof. Michael Mistry](https://homepages.inf.ed.ac.uk/mmistry/) on physics-guided neural networks for learning dynamics models, specifically in the field of robotic manipulation.